ryancorywright/SparsePortfolioSelection.jl/README.md

 }
 ```

-Another paper which could potentially be useful to look at is the following [paper](https://ryancorywright.github.io/pdf/UnifiedFrameworkforMIO.pdf), which generalizes this approach to a broader class of MIOs with logical constraints.
+Another paper which could potentially be useful to look at is the following [paper](https://ryancorywright.github.io/pdf/UnifiedFrameworkforMIO.pdf), which generalizes our approach to a broader class of MIOs with logical constraints.

 ## Related packages: